 The research study used desk review and in-depth interviews with organisations and individuals supporting girl-led groups, girls-focused organisations, girl-centred organisations, former and current girl-led groups/organisations and government entities focusing on girls together with current and former girl-leaders and activists.
 In addition, an extensive mapping of approximately 430 similar organisations was conducted.
 Online questionnaires via Survey Monkey in five languages to girl-led and girl-centred organisations and stakeholders were also administered as part of the study.
 The characteristics of and main barriers to Girls’ organising were explored through the research and are outlined in the ensuing report.
 Recommendations for funders on how to support girls and their initiatives and provide flexible support that responds to the needs of girls and their organizing were important outcomes of the study.

-Evidence Meeting -Adolescents and Youth in the Middle East and North Africa, 2017
+Evidence Meeting -Adolescents and Youth in the Middle East and North Africa

 In 2017, IWORDS Global was appointed by UNICEF to coordinate the conceptualization, organization, implementation and follow up of the Evidence Meeting on Research on Adolescents and Youth in the MENA region.
 The Meeting will enable implementers and researchers to share findings on issues of relevance to adolescents and youth and from interventions with adolescents and youth from the region, which are proven to have had a positive impact.
 Participants at the Evidence Meeting include Implementers, Researchers, Young People, and Representatives of donor agencies.
 The conference comprises of a presentation of the latest findings, a donor briefing, and a capacity development on the Adolescent and Youth Engagement Toolkit.
 The conference is followed by the provision of on-demand support by the UN Interagency Technical Team on Young People.

-With and For Girls Collective: Capacity Building Webinar Series, 2017-2018
+With and For Girls Collective: Capacity Building Webinar Series

 Organization/client: Stars Foundation

 The “With and For Girls Collective” (WFGC) is a group of seven funders who have come together to co-create a global awards initiative to find and fund grassroots girl-centred organisations working with and for girls.
 An essential part of the award package is capacity building support, aiming to build their long-term resilience and strengthen their ability to achieve their vision, mission and objectives.
 IWORDS Global was appointed to conduct capacity building training on monitoring and evaluation to the 60 awardees from 2015, 2016, and 2017, based in 41 different countries.
-The work is undergoing and includes desk review about the 60 organisations, development of a briefing document for the participant organisations, the implementation of an online survey (offered in five languages), content development and preparation of webinar sessions, the production of handouts and training material, the implementation of two webinar in three languages, individual follow-up support to each of the twenty 2015 award winners, and the development of a Community of Knowledge.
+The work included desk reviews for about the 60 organisations, development of a briefing document for the participating organisations, the implementation of an online survey (offered in five languages), content development and preparation of webinar sessions, the production of handouts and training material, the implementation of two webinar in three languages, individual follow-up support to each of the twenty 2015 award winners, and the development of a Community of Knowledge.